-Why I Support FLY – Christopher Rodriguez
+Why I FLY by Christopher Rodriguez

 I found out about FLY through an email that was sent out to Stanford’s public service community.
 I am so glad I decided to respond and reached out to FLY after reading the email!

 I received both my Bachelor’s and Master’s degrees at Stanford.
 Going into my first year, I made a personal commitment to engage in public service every single quarter that I was there.
 It was important for me—as a first-generation, low-income college student—to recognize the unbelievable amount of privilege that I was gaining from a Stanford degree.
 Most of my public service experiences in college involved tutoring and mentoring elementary through high school students in the Bay Area—the same communities in which I grew up.
 So after I scrolled through FLY’s website, I decided it seemed like another perfect opportunity to give back to youth.
 My degrees have no value to me unless I can use them to empower the people in my community.